panchal-raj/Implementation-of-Infant-Visual-Vision/README.md

 ## Getting Started

 1. Clone the repository.
 Create a virtual env using the command `python3 -m venv /path/to/new/virtual/environment`.
-- Refer to the [documentation](https://docs.python.org/3/library/venv.html) for more details.
 2. Install the package using `setup.py`:

    ```bash
    python setup.py install
    ```